HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v5.00/library/enable-hpovdebug.md

     [-Scope] <String>
     [-LoggerName] <String>
     [-Level] <String>
-    [-ApplianceConnection] <Object>
+    [-ApplianceConnection <Object>]
     [<CommonParameters>]
 ```

 ## Description

-FOR HP SUPPORT USE ONLY.
-This cmdlet will enable appliance level component debug logging for during issue triage.
-Do not use this cmdlet unless otherwise instructed by HP Support.
+FOR HPE Support USE ONLY.
+This Cmdlet will enable appliance level component debug logging for during issue triage.
+Do not use this Cmdlet unless otherwise instructed by HPE Support.

 ## Examples